-CHANGE IN FUND BALANCE, GOVERNMENTAL FUNDS \$ (18,295) Amounts reported in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of capital assets is capitalized and depreciated over their estimated useful lives: Expenditures for capital assets Less current year depreciation \$ 368,198 (120,160) 248,038 Revenues in the statement of activities, which do not provide current financial resources are not reported as revenues in governmental funds: Change in unavailable revenue 15,789 15,789 Debt (including capital leases) proceeds provide current financial resources to governmental funds, but issuing debt increases liabilities in the statement of net position.
+CHANGE IN FUND BALANCE, GOVERNMENTAL FUNDS \$ 94,255 Amounts reported in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities, the cost of capital assets is capitalized and depreciated over their estimated useful lives: Expenditures for capital assets Less current year depreciation \$ 71,204 (113,123) (41,919) Revenues in the statement of activities, which do not provide current financial resources are not reported as revenues in governmental funds.
+Some revenues reported in the governmental funds result from interfund transactions; and therefore, are not reported in the statement of activities: 16 222 Debt (capital leases) proceeds provide current financial resources to governmental funds, but issuing debt increases liabilities in the statement of net position.
 Repayment of debt principal is an expenditure in governmental funds, but the repayment reduces liabilities in the statement of net position.
-This is the amount by which repayments exceeded debt issued Debt principal repayments 25,357 25,357 Some expenses reported in the statement of activities do not require the use of current financial resources; and therefore, are not reported as expenditures in governmental funds: Change in net pension liability and related deferred outflows and inflows of resources Change in compensated absences payable 365,692 9,315 375,007 Some expenditures reported in governmental funds benefit a future period; and therefore, are not reported in the statement of activities: Change in prepaid items 12,305 12,305 CHANGE IN NET POSITION, GOVERNMENTAL ACTIVITIES \$ 658,201
+This is the amount by which repayments exceeded debt issued 16,323 23,697 Some expenses reported in the statement of activities do not require the use of current financial resources; and therefore, are not reported as expenditures in governmental funds: Change in net pension liability and related deferred outflows and inflows of resources Change in compensated absences payable 422,072 (48,111) 373,961 Some expenditures reported in governmental funds benefit a future period or result from interfund transactions; and therefore, are not reported in the statement of activities: Change in prepaid items Change in refundable deposits 10,152 (1,000) 9,152 CHANGE IN NET POSITION, GOVERNMENTAL ACTIVITIES \$ 475,469